jamesaustinmiley/jamesaustinmiley/README.md

-## Hi there my name is James Miley 👋
+## Hi there, I'm James Miley, an aspiring IT professional 👋

 <!--
 **jamesaustinmiley/jamesaustinmiley** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.